Checking employment references can slow a job offer down, but they provide critical information employers need, so they accept that.

 Give Your Performance Reviews to the Interviewer

-Be sure to use a file folder, not an envelope.
-It’s almost impossible to hold a file folder without opening it, especially if there’s something juicy, like a confidential performance review, inside it.
+Why?
+Because it’s almost impossible to hold a file folder without opening it, especially if there’s something like a confidential performance review inside it.

 Conversely, it’s pretty easy to toss an envelope aside.